Flag of Uruguay: Symbolism and design

 The horizontal stripes on the flag represent the nine original departments of Uruguay, based on the U.S. flag, where the stripes represent the original 13 colonies.
 The first flag designed in 1828 had 9 light blue stripes; this number was reduced to 4 in 1830 due to visibility problems from distance.
-The stripes of blue and white were inspired by the flag of Argentina, making the flag of Uruguay part of both the Stars and Stripes and Belgrano flag families.
+These stripes of blue and white were inspired by the flag of Argentina, making the flag of Uruguay part of both the Stars and Stripes and Belgrano flag families.

 The golden Sun of May represents the May Revolution of 1810; the Sun of May is a figurative sun that represents Inti, the sun god and mythological founder of the Incan Empire.
-It also appears in the Flag of Argentina and the Coat of Arms of Bolivia.
+It also appears in the flag of Argentina and the coat of arms of Bolivia.

-Colors scheme
+Colors

-The specific color hues of the flag are not officially defined by law, however most representations use the following:
+The specific color hues of the flag are not officially defined by law.
+However, most representations use the following: